5jt/dyalog-cookbook/manuscript/03_structure.md

 This version comes with a number of improvements.
 Let's discuss them in detail:

 * We address `Utilities` as well as `Constants` with "`##.`": that works as long as they are siblings of `MyApp`. "`#.`" would of course work as well but is inferior.
-For example, one day you might want to convert this application into a user command; then `##.` will continue to work while `#.` would not.
+For example, one day you might want to convert this application into a user command; then `##.` will continue to work while `#.` might or might not work, depending on what happens to be in the workspace at the time of execution.
 Same for making it an ASP.NET application: those have no concept of a "root" at all.

 * We have changed the assignment of the `Accents` variable so that we don't need to know the length of it any more.